nodejs/TSC/Project Lifecycle.md

 * List of initial Working Groups.
 * Prior to being admitted the project:
  * Must include [DCO](https://github.com/nodejs/node/blob/master/CONTRIBUTING.md#developers-certificate-of-origin-10).
- * Must include approved license (MIT, Apache2, etc).
+ * Must include approved license.
+If it is not currently under an approved license it will need to be cleared by the TSC and the Node.js Foundation Legal Committee prior to acceptance in to the incubator.
  * Must include a [Code of Conduct](https://github.com/nodejs/node/blob/master/CONTRIBUTING.md#code-of-conduct).

 Each proposal should be sent as a pull request to this repository in the Applications directory.
 Proposals do not have to be complete to be submitted, the TSC can work with the authors and their respective communities in each Pull Request.